freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1380.1

-Print `I finished the boilerplate!` to the terminal
+Print `I finished the boilerplate!` to the terminal.

 #### HINTS